GridProtectionAlliance/go2cs/README.md

 The .NET runtime environment is very different from Go -- a compiled .NET application actually consists of human-readable byte-code called [Common Intermediate Language](https://en.wikipedia.org/wiki/Common_Intermediate_Language) (CIL).
 At runtime the CIL code is compiled to native machine code using a [just-in-time compilation](https://en.wikipedia.org/wiki/Just-in-time_compilation) process.
 Compared to Go, which is compiled directly to native machine code, .NET incurs some compile based processing delays at startup.
 However, you can remove the just-in-time compilation startup delays for a .NET application by pre-compiling the application to native machine code using the [Native Image Generation](https://docs.microsoft.com/en-us/dotnet/framework/tools/ngen-exe-native-image-generator) tool in .NET (`ngen.exe`).

 For this project, the philosophy taken for converted code is to produce code that is very visually similar to the original Go code as well as being as behaviorally close as possible to Go at a purely "source code" level.
 The focus is to make converted code more usable and understandable to a Go programmer inside of a C# environment without being hyper-focused on optimizations.
 That doesn't mean your converted code is going to be super slow -- it should run as fast as other comparable .NET applications -- it just may not run as fast as the original Go code.
-However, because of the simplicity of [Go's design](https://talks.golang.org/2012/splash.slide), converted code may have a natural performance advantage over more traditionally developed C# applications just because of its static design.
+However, because of the simplicity of [Go's design](https://talks.golang.org/2012/splash.slide), converted code may have a natural performance advantage over more traditionally developed C# applications just because of its static nature.

 If you are looking for a more _binary_ integration, you might consider using native compiled Go code directly within your .NET application.
 One option would be would be [exporting Go functions](https://golang.org/cmd/cgo/#hdr-C_references_to_Go) as C code, including the C code exports in a DLL and then [importing the functions](https://msdn.microsoft.com/en-us/library/system.runtime.interopservices.dllimportattribute%28v=vs.110%29.aspx) in C#.